KuzneY2K/fs-journal/notes/10-vue.md

 Pages vs Component, Pages are defined within the router.
 Other than that, theres really no big difference.

 router-link :to="{name: Home}" will take a user to a link in thats in the router

+Router can be accessed within set up Router.push({name: Home}) <= Router can be used like this to navigate.